 In this feature, which will be updated as the situation develops, Computerworld Australia takes a look at the status of NFC rollouts at top Australian banks.

-CommBank was the fastest mover on NFC, but the bank still only supports embedded NFC payments on the Samsung Galaxy S4.
-According to an update in September, the bank is working on support for the Galaxy S5 but can’t commit to a release date.
+CommBank was the fastest mover on NFC, but for a long time only supported embedded NFC payments on the Samsung Galaxy S4.

 Customers can make contactless mobile payments of up to $100.
 The smart stickers cost $2.99.